Last Updated: September 4, 2023

 In Western nations, discussion of an international community development perspective began in the mid-1950s.
 While numerous United Nations papers and documents championed the idea, in the early days the practitioners preferred action over theory.
 The focus was on identifying strategies that work.

 Our viewpoint is that the field strayed from "what works" into "theory-building for fun" for a while.
-Now the pendulum has swung back to reality, thanks to a world where many millions of people are able to communicate their truths globally.
+Now the pendulum has swung back to reality, thanks to a world where maybe billions of people are able to communicate their truths globally.

 Much further down on this page, we'll describe the original theory of international development, but we thought you would want to see right away how we're conceptualizing what needs to be done today.

 We sub-titled this little quick diagram with "the way it seems today."
-It is literally subject to change tomorrow.
+It is literally subject to change tomorrow, but so far we still like it even though we created it about 2019.
 We urge all of you who are active on an international scale to think in terms of noticing your own perspective right now.

 Indeed judgments about all kinds of community development are subject to the struggle to shape a giant number of observations, experiences, and new data into a coherent whole.